rougier/python-opengl/01-preface.rst

 <https://www.paypal.me/NicolasPRougier/10>`_), you can use `Paypal
 <https://www.paypal.me/NicolasPRougier/>`_ to make payment.
 This money will
 help me to travel to Python conferences and to write other books as well.
-If you don't have money, it's fine as well, just enjoy the book and spread the word about it.
+If you don't have money, it's fine.
+Just enjoy the book and spread the word about it.
 The teaser image above comes from the `artwork section
 <http://www.labri.fr/perso/nrougier/artwork/index.html>`_ of my website.
 It has
 been made some years ago using the `Povray <http://www.povray.org>`_